christian-klein/centos-jdk/README.md

 2. Build the container:

-   `docker build -t rohirrim70/centos-jdk -f jdk-Docker.build .`
+   `docker build -t rohirrim70/centos-jdk -f Dockerfile .`

 3. Start the container:

-   `docker run -h rohirrim70/CentOSJava`
+   `docker run -h rohirrim70/centos-jdk`

 You can now push your instance into your private repository on Docker-Hub or a repository you run yourself.